-This law provides for the licensure of dietitians and the protections of certain titles, but does not otherwise limit the practice of nutrition.
+The law provides for the licensure of dietitians and the protection of certain titles, but generally does not otherwise limit the practices of nutrition and wellness services.

-Regarding titles, the law states that a person may not “hold himself or herself out as a dietitian, licensed dietitian, alone or in combination, or use with the letters “LD” or any facsimile or combination in any words, letters, abbreviations, or insignia.”
-However, a person may call themselves a “Nutritionist,” or state that they practice “Nutrition” without violating the law.
+Regarding titles, the law states that a person may not “hold himself or herself out as a dietitian, licensed dietitian, alone or in combination, or use with the letters’ LD’ or any facsimile or combination in any words, letters, abbreviations, or insignia.”
+A person may refer to themselves as a “Nutritionist,” and/or state that they provide “Nutrition” and wellness services without violating current regulations in the state.

 Additionally, South Carolina law specifically exempts: